 Carbon dioxide from fossil fuel combustion emissions – multi-model results

 All of the models include an estimate of the Swedish production-based and consumption-based emissions from fossil fuel combustion, so this is a suitable indicator to compare between models and also selected by other model comparison studies (for example (Owen et al., 2014)).
-Across the models the production-based emissions per capita for Sweden range from 4.8 and 5.5 tonnes per capita and consumption-based emissions from 8.8 to 11.1 tonnes per capita in 2011 (Table 1).
+For comparability SCB data is shown both including and excluding emissions from processes.
+Across the models the production-based emissions per capita for Sweden range from 4.8 and 5.7 tonnes per capita and consumption-based emissions from 8.3 to 11.1 tonnes per capita in 2011 (Table 1).